 AAIs are single use only and must be disposed of as sharps.
 Used AAIs can be given to ambulance paramedics on arrival or can be disposed of in a pre-ordered sharps bin.
-Sharps bins to be obtained from and disposed of by a clinical waste contractor/specialist collection service/local authority.
+Sharps bins will be obtained from and disposed of by a clinical waste contractor.
 The sharps bin is kept in the medical room.